-The Page Unified School District acceptable computer use policy forms will be sent home annually through advisory classes.
-Parents and students are to sign the use form and return the form to the student's advisory teacher.
+The Page Unified School District acceptable computer use policy forms will be sent home annually through 1st period classes.
+Parents and students are to sign the use form and return the form to the student's 1st period teacher.
 Students are responsible for appropriate use of technology.
 More information is available in the Page Middle School main office.